TheRoks/therokscom/blog/content/posts/2018/07/using-wpp-targets-file-together-sitecore/index.md

 ## Keeping the deployments clean

-To exclude files and folders in local deployment and webdeploy we use the element ExcludeFilesFromDeployment.
+To exclude files and folders in local deployment and web deploy we use the element ExcludeFilesFromDeployment.

 This element is set within the PropertyGroup